Abraham Goldfaden

 Abraham Goldfaden (אַבֿרהם גאָלדפֿאַדען; born Avrum Goldnfoden; 24 July 1840 – 9 January 1908), also known as Avram Goldfaden, was a Russian-born Jewish poet, playwright, stage director and actor in Yiddish and Hebrew languages and author of some 40 plays.
 Goldfaden is considered the father of modern Jewish theatre.

-In 1876 he founded in Romania what is generally credited as the world's first professional Yiddish-language theatre troupe.
+In 1876, he founded in the United Principalities of Moldavia and Wallachia what is generally credited as the world's first professional Yiddish-language theatre troupe.
 He was also responsible for the first Hebrew-language play performed in the United States.
 The Avram Goldfaden Festival of Iaşi, Romania, is named after him and held in his honour.

 Jacob Sternberg called him "the Prince Charming who woke up the lethargic Romanian Jewish culture".
 Israil Bercovici wrote of his works: "we find points in common with what we now call 'total theatre'.
 In many of his plays he alternates prose and verse, pantomime and dance, moments of acrobatics and some of jonglerie, and even of spiritualism..."